mermaid-js/mermaid/docs/classDiagram.md

 You would define these actions on a separate line after all classes have been declared.

 ```
+action className "reference" "tooltip"
 click className call callback() "tooltip"
 click className href "url" "tooltip"
 ```
+- _action_ is either `link` or `callback`, depending on which type of interaction you want to have called
 - _className_ is the id of the node that the action will be associated with
+- _reference_ is either the url link, or the function name for callback.
 - (_optional_) tooltip is a string to be displayed when hovering over element (note: The styles of the tooltip are set by the class .mermaidTooltip.)
 - note: callback function will be called with the nodeId as parameter.